End-to-End Multibranch Pipeline Project Creation

 Accessing the Jenkins/Blue

-Ocean Docker container), you can simply use the docker container exec
+Ocean Docker container), you can simply use the docker container exec command:

 docker container exec -it jenkins-blueocean bash